Outer product: Connection with the matrix product

 This relation is relevant in the application of the Singular Value Decomposition (SVD) (and Spectral Decomposition as a special case).
 In particular, the decomposition can be interpreted as the sum of outer products of each left ($\mathbf{u}_k$) and right ($\mathbf{v}_k$) singular vectors, scaled by the corresponding nonzero singular value $\sigma_k$:

 This result implies that $\mathbf{A}$ can be expressed as a sum of rank-1 matrices with spectral norm $\sigma_k$ in decreasing order.
-This explains the fact why, in general, the last terms contribute less, which motivates the use of the Truncated SVD as an approximation.
+This explains the fact why, in general, the last terms contribute less, which motivates the use of the truncated SVD as an approximation.
 The first term is the least squares fit of a matrix to an outer product of vectors.

 Properties

 The outer product of vectors satisfies the following properties:

 The outer product of tensors satisfies the additional associativity property:

 Rank of an outer product

 If u and v are both nonzero, then the outer product matrix uvT always has matrix rank 1.
-Indeed, the columns of the outer product are all proportional to the first column.
+Indeed, the columns of the outer product are all proportional to u.
 Thus they are all linearly dependent on that one column, hence the matrix is of rank one.

 ("Matrix rank" should not be confused with "tensor order", or "tensor degree", which is sometimes referred to as "rank".)